Train Leaders for Ministry by Paul J. Bucknell

 God’s burden precedes the opportunity to serve so that they can give adequate shaping time to properly prepare themselves.

-While at times, we find some of the most winsome brothers following the path into full-time ministry, this process usually is not so clear.
+While at times, we find some of the most winsome brothers following the path into full-time ministry, this process is usually not so clear.

 Sometimes God presents before us what seems like the most unlikely individuals talking about their burden to serve God.
 We appreciate their burden.
 At least they are willing.
 Many are not.
 Usually, however, we wonder how they could be effective.

-Even though these individuals might seem unprepared for such a great work, it does not mean that God has not called them or impressed upon them the great need of the harvest field to stir them up and steer them in that direction.
+Even though these individuals might seem unprepared for such great work, it does not mean that God has not called them or impressed upon them the great need of the harvest field to stir them up and steer them in that direction.

 By supporting the people that God calls, we are supporting God’s work.